alexwong10/alexwong10.github.io/_posts/2022-06-06-write-blog-on-github.md

 >Jekyll is a **static site generator** with built-in support for GitHub Pages and a simplified build process.
 Jekyll takes Markdown and HTML files and creates a complete static website based on your choice of layouts.

 #### Here we go
+Many provided Jekyll theme can be found in Github.
+We can also build the website demo directly by forking those repositories.
 Through command ```bundle exec jekyll serve```, we can build our blog in default on 127.0.0.0:4000.
 Now let's dive into our folder and explore the structrue and important configuration file of our websites.
+Take [MVM](https://github.com/the-mvm/the-mvm.github.io) theme as an example,

 - ```_includes```: Similar to header files we include in C++.
 But here, we include them to build a web page.
 - ```_layouts```: Defines different styles for us to arrange how a page looks like.